Consensys/doc.goquorum/docs/Reference/API-Methods.md

 ### `raft_promoteToPeer`

-Promotes a learner node to peer and thus to be part of the Raft cluster.
+Promotes the specified learner node to peer and thus to be part of the Raft cluster.

 #### Parameters

-`raftId`: Raft ID of the node to be promoted
+`raftId`: *string* - Raft ID of the node to be promoted

 #### Returns

-`result`: *boolean* - `true` if the node is promoted, otherwise `false`
+`result`: *boolean* - indicates if the node is promoted

 !!! example